joshualande/joshualande.github.io/_drafts/2014-02-28-2014-left-right-inner-outer-joins-sql.md

 SQL has the concept of INNER, LEFT, RIGHT, and OUTER joins.
 They are all similar, but provide slightly different behavior in the situation where rows are missing in a table.

+# Explanation

+This will all make more sense with a simple exmaple

+# JOINing with a Simple Exmaple

 The easiest way to understand this is by way of another example.

 Suppse we have a database storing information about people.
 For each